-- 14 days if they are a close contact of someone with COVID-19 or returned from international travel
+- 14 days if they returned to or entered Alberta from outside Canada or are a close contact of someone with COVID-19

 - 10 days if they have any symptoms that are not related to a pre-existing illness or health condition: cough, fever, shortness of breath, runny nose or sore throat

 If you have symptoms, take the online assessment to arrange testing

 As we reopen our economy, Albertans must continue practising physical distancing to help limit the spread of COVID-19 and reduce the risk of getting sick.